 Purpose: Creates a clean structural boundary that protects fiduciary objectivity.

-Scope: The engagement ends where implementation begins; coordination may occur, but not for any implementation-based compensation.
+Scope: The engagement ends where implementation begins; advisory coordination may occur (education, checklists, decision support), but not execution and not for any implementation-linked compensation.

 Engagement Completion Boundary